Faisal-Kushha/Capstone_Project/README.md

-# Cleaning Data Using Pandas
+# Cleaning and Filtering Data

 ## Tools Used